teamsoftnifty/softnifty-corebridge-technical-overview/SECURITY.md

 We aim to:
 - acknowledge your report within **3–5 business days**
 - provide a triage outcome and next steps as soon as practical
-- work with you on responsible disclosure timing
+- coordinate responsible disclosure timing when relevant

 ---